-Unless otherwise ordered by the Court, the party seeking review must serve and file an opening brief within forty-five (45) days after the date on which the record is lodgedfiled.
-If there is a motion is filed under (b)(3) of this rule, plaintiff/petitioner must serve and file an opening brief within forty-five (45) days after the date either (1) an amendeda supplemental record is filed; or (2) the motions is denied.
-The responding party must serve and file a brief within thirty (30) days after service of the opening brief of the party seeking review.
-The party seeking reviewplaintiff/petitioner may serve and file a reply brief within fourteen (14) days after service of the responsive brief of the respondent.
+Unless otherwise ordered by the Court, the party seeking review must serve and file a brief within forty-five (45) days after the date on which the record is lodged.
+If there is a motion filed under (b)(3) of this rule, petitioner must serve and file a brief within forty-five (45) days after the date either (1) an amended record is filed; or (2) the motions is denied.
+The responding party must serve and file a brief within thirty (30) days after service of the brief of the party seeking review.
+The party seeking review may serve and file a reply brief within fourteen (14) days after service of the brief of the respondent.
 Unless otherwise ordered, by the Court, briefs shall be filed in accordance with Fed.
 R. App.
 P. 32(a)(4) through (a)(7).
 The Court may render a decision upon the briefs and the record, without oral argument, unless the Court grants a request for oral argument.